visheshd/visheshd.github.io/_posts/2016-02-23-how-to-show-progress-startup-without-cto-or-product.md

     1. You are solving a problem that you are passionate about
     2. Future cashflows
-    3. Progress
+    3. Progress/Traction

-In this post lets focus on showing progress without a product or a CTO.
+In this post lets focus on traction without a product or a CTO.

 ## Online presence